muquit/markdown-toc-go/docs/README.md

 # How I use it

-I keep my README.md in `./docs/` directory and generate the README.md with TOC from it.
+I keep my README.md in `./docs/` directory and generate the `README.md` with TOC from it.

 # Examples

-- Basic usage. his will generate a new file named `README-with-toc.md` containing the original content plus a table of contents at the top.
+- Basic usage.
+This will generate a new file named `README-with-toc.md` containing the original content plus a table of contents at the top.
 ```
 markdown-toc-go -i README.md -glossary glossary.txt
 ```

-- Keep README.md in say ./docs directory and generate README.md with TOC in the current working directory and overwrite README.md forcefully.
+- Keep README.md in say `./docs` directory and generate `README.md` with TOC in the current working directory and overwrite README.md forcefully.
+Please have a look at the `Makefile`'s `doc` target.

 ```
 markdown-toc-go -i docs/README.md -o ./README.md -glossary glossary.txt -f